Home Open Back Headphone Reviews The Koss KPH30i Will Change YOUR Life!!

 I talk a lot about the MDR-7506 and SHP9500 as perfect entry-level headphones (and they still mostly are), but the 30i outclasses both because there aren’t any glaring flaws with its sound.

-If you’re looking for something more durable and comfortable, the 9500 is it.
-Its sound is a close second.
+If you’re looking for something more durable and comfortable, the 9500 is a great option and something I still own.

 The 7506 comes in third because of the earcup issues, annoying non-detachable coiled cable, and sometimes overly bright treble.